ivanspasov99/golang-api/README.md

 - Flow Diagrams

 ### Package
 - All Configurations will be passed as `env` variables through charts.
 Example how should they be handled in [Config](pkg/config/config.go).
-Also, there is example for some cluster communication client
+Also, there is example for k8s cluster communication client
 - Using Helm & Kubernetes

 ### CI